 11. Antiviral properties of Wood ear mushrooms due to sulfated polysaccharide

 Sulfated polysaccharides of mushrooms combined with virus or cells thus prohibit virus adsorption or inhibit some step of virus replication after entering the cell.
-Therefore these mushroom polysaccharides emerge as a new antiviral drug which attaches the HIV-1 protein so that the virus could not combine with polysaccharide further prevent progression (18).
+Therefore these mushroom polysaccharides emerge as a new antiviral drug that attaches the HIV-1 protein so that the virus could not combine with polysaccharide further preventing progression (18).

 12. Treats anemia

-Wood ear mushroom polysaccharide iron complex possesses high antioxidant activity which binds to the iron to promote digestion and absorption and helpful for the treatment of iron deficiency anemia, it also reduces oxidative stress caused by the overload of iron improved the blood parameters and body weights of iron deficiency anemia patient (19).
+Wood ear mushroom polysaccharide iron complex possesses high antioxidant activity which binds to the iron to promote digestion and helps in the treatment of iron deficiency anemia, it also reduces oxidative stress caused by the overload of iron improved the blood parameters and body weights of iron deficiency anemia patient (19).

 13. Prevents obesity

 Wood ear mushrooms contain a natural bioactive substance that results in reducing the body weight and adipose tissue mass by suppressing the expression of adipogenic/lipogenic genes and reduce the risk of hepatic steatosis by modulating plasma lipids and liver enzymes (20).

 Age is a major risk factor for cardiovascular disease including heart disease.
 However, intake of Wood ear mushrooms acts as a natural antioxidant that allows improvement of heart function through restoration of the redox balance of these organs.
 Therefore Wood ear mushroom polysaccharides may improve heart function, especially in aging animals and retard the aging process (21).

 15. Anti-inflammatory properties